maheshgaya/machine-learning/GayaProject1/README.md

 *(ref: normalize data)*

-We also normalized the data so that we could compare the regular data with the normalized data.
+We also normalized the data with the z-score so that we could compare the regular data with the normalized data.

 *(ref: exercise 15)*